Danny0408/Educake-Helper/README.md

 ## **🛠 How to Use**
 1. **Go to an Educake quiz page** *(Make sure you’re logged in to Educake).*
 2. Click the **"Educake Helper"** bookmark you created.
-3. Wait for `"Fetching answers, please wait..."` to appear on the screen.
+3. Click the **"Show Answers"** button
-4. Click the **"Show Answers"** button to reveal the correct answers!
+4. Wait for it to`"Fetching answers"` and they will display.
-5. Click **"Hide Answers"** when you're done.
+5. Click **"Hide Answers"** if your in class and dont want anybody to see.

 💡 _The answers will appear in a floating box in the bottom-right corner._